Home ยป Home Keeping Hacks ยป DIY Liquid Laundry Detergent With Natural Ingredients

 Ingredients Needed

-This recipe, made with simple ingredients, makes 1 gallon of homemade soap.
+This recipe, made with simple ingredients,ย makes a little over 1 gallon of detergent.

 • 1 gallon (16 cups) of cold water